 The Next Step is to Trace that user using his IP address.

 To do so we will be using IP tracer service.
-Go to the below address and paste the IP address in the box that says “lookup this ip or website”. and it will show you the location of the user.
+Go to the below address and paste the IP address in the box that says “lookup this ip or website”.
+It will show you the location of the user.

 It will show you all the information about that user along with his ISP and a Location in the MAP.
 Now in the MAP Just click on “click for big ip address location” in the big picture you can actually zoom in. and try to recognize the area.
 If any serious matter just note down the ISP details in that page and contact them about the IP. they will respond you.